Ayalathe Adheham: Plot

-The story is about a college lecturer Premachandran (Jayaram), who faces troubles when his wife Sulochana (Gautami) develops an inferiority complex about their family life, after seeing their happily married neighbours Rajeevan and Radhika (Siddique and Vaishnavi).
+The story is about a college lecturer Premachandran, who faces troubles when his wife Sulochana develops an inferiority complex about their family life, after seeing their happily married neighbours Rajeevan and Radhika.
 Rajeevan is a medical representative and working for a pharmaceutical company.
 Rajeevan's personality, confidence and his charisma impresses Sulochana and she wishes her husband was like Rajeevan.

-Sulochana keeps on comparing Rajeevan with her husband to such an extent that it makes Premachandran jealous.
+Sulochana keeps on comparing Rajeevan with her husband to such an extent that it makes Premachandran irritated.
 Premachandran tries to mend his behaviour and tries his best to express his love for Sulochana but fails in his attempts.

-The climax reveals Rajeevan to be a fraudster who has an extra marital relationship with one of their neighbours and everything adorable about his family life was a cover-up.
+Rajeevan is revealed to be a fraudster who has an extra marital relationship with one of their neighbours and everything adorable about his family life was a cover-up.
 Sulochana realizes her husband's sincere love towards her.